peabodyAdmin/graphiti/aiden/docs/01-business_rules.md

 **Enforcement:** Domain

 **Category:** Invariant
 **Description:** Secrets remain owner-scoped and cannot be used cross-user.
-If Service.ownerId != Secret.ownerId, creation/update fails; execution must halt with 403/422 semantics.
+If Service and Secret have different `OWNED_BY` targets, creation/update fails; execution must halt with 403/422 semantics.
 Secret.shared does not grant cross-user access.

 **Rationale:** Credentials must never cross tenant boundaries.